Join In

 - Whose shall we take?
 (These all stand alone.
 They are interrogative pronouns.)

 The interrogative adverbs are "why," "where," "when," and "how."
-Interrogative adverbs are also used to ask questions, but the answers to the questions they ask are adverbs.
-The answer to a question starting with an interrogative pronoun (or an interrogative determiner) is always a noun.- What shall we do?
+Interrogative adverbs are also used to ask questions, but the answers to the questions they ask are adverbs.- What shall we do?
 (Cycling) (The answer to a question with an interrogative pronoun is always something functioning as a noun, e.g., a noun, a pronoun, or a noun phrase.)

 - Why do you have to leave? (because it's getting dark) (The answer to a question with an interrogative adverb is always something functioning as an adverb, e.g., an adverb, an adverbial phrase, or an adverbial clause.
 In this example, it's an adverbial phrase of reason.)